 - Hyperlink: Stores links that can be clicked on to open websites or files on a network.

 - Attachment: Allows you to attach a file or image to your database.

 - Large Number: Stores a non-monetary, numeric value.
 (Only available in Access 2019.)

 Are you intimidated by an empty document?
 With Access, you have a huge library of templates already built-in to the application to help you get started.
 This gives you a huge quickstart when working on projects of any scale.
 You can find multiple templates in each of the provided categories, meaning that there’s a huge variety available each time you create a new document.
 Even after choosing a template, you still have many options to fully edit and customize your database afterward.

 Always backup your database

 This is a tip even for the Access veterans out there.
 Always, and we mean it, always create backups of your database on a regular basis.
 You never know what may happen to your files in the future due to unexpected circumstances.
-It can be a lifesaver to have readily available backups from the cloud or a different computer.
+Having readily available backups from the cloud or a different computer can be a lifesaver.

 Useful Access shortcuts everyone should know

 To end this cheat sheet, we decided to include some of the most helpful Access keyboard shortcuts you can use to speed up your work: